The Embassy’s History

 The Irish relationship with Canada is as old as European settlement.
-There were Irish families among the original colonists in New France, coming to Champlain’s settlement in Québec city as members of the French military.
+There were Irish families among the original colonists in New France, coming to Champlain’s settlement in Québec City as members of the French military.
 In addition, as early as 1538 Irish fishermen were recorded as returning to Cork from Newfoundland fisheries.
-Therefore, the connections are very long and historic and have always been based on people.
+Therefore, the connections are historic and have always been based on people.

-The first major bilateral visit was by William Cosgrave, President of Executive Council of the Free State to Ottawa in January 1928.
-There were plans to open an Irish resident diplomatic mission in Ottawa in 1929 but this was deferred at the time.
-It was therefore only in 1939 that the two countries further strengthened their existing bilateral relationship by opening resident missions in their respective capitals.
+The first major bilateral visit to Ottawa was by William Cosgrave, President of the Executive Council of the Irish Free State, in January 1928.
+There were plans to open an Irish resident diplomatic mission in Ottawa in 1929, but the decision was deferred.
+However, in 1939 the two countries finally strengthened their existing bilateral relationship by opening resident missions in their respective capitals.

-With the passing of the External Relations Act, Ireland ceased to be a member of the Commonwealth and the intervention of Canada and Australia was vital in resisting some pressure by the other Commonwealth Governments to retaliate on issues such as free migration, trade preferences etc.
+With the passing of the External Relations Act, Ireland ceased to be a member of the Commonwealth and the intervention of Canada and Australia was vital in resisting some pressure by other Commonwealth governments to retaliate on issues such as free migration, trade preferences, etc.

 Today, the two countries enjoy a special relationship based on ethnic and cultural links.
-In the 2011 census, 4.5m Canadian residents recorded an Irish ethnic connection.
-This is 14% of the total population.
+In the 2016 census, 4.6m Canadian residents recorded an Irish ethnic connection (approximately 15% of the population).

-The first resident Irish Representative in Ottawa was the distinguished Irish Diplomat John Hearn.
-He is often credited with drafting the Irish Constitution, under the political guidance of President De Valera.
+The first resident Irish Representative in Ottawa was the distinguished Irish diplomat John Hearn.
+He is often credited with drafting the Irish Constitution, under the political guidance of President Eamon De Valera.
 The library in the current residence bears Hearn’s name.
-Delia Murphy, often regarded as a pivotal influence in the revival of Irish folk music, was the wife of former Ambassador Dr Thomas Kiernan.
+Delia Murphy, often regarded as a pivotal influence in the revival of Irish folk music, was the wife of former Ambassador, Dr Thomas Kiernan.

-The original Irish mission (chancellery) was located on Wellington Street (present Senate offices) and the Residence in Wilbrod Street.
-The mission was upgraded to an Embassy in 1950 when the First Irish Ambassador to Canada, Seán Murphy, was appointed.
+The original Irish mission (chancellery) was located on Wellington Street (present Senate offices) and the residence in Wilbrod Street.
+The mission was upgraded to an embassy in 1950 when the first Irish Ambassador to Canada, Seán Murphy, was appointed (the residence was moved to Daly Avenue).

-The Residence had moved to Daly Avenue at that stage.
-The Irish State later bought the present Residence site on Park Road in 1967.
-The present residence was extensively refurbished 2009-2010.
-It now hosts a large number of community, trade and cultural events.
+Ireland later bought the present residence site on Park Road in 1967.
+The present residence was extensively refurbished between 2009 and 2010, and it now hosts a large number of community, trade and cultural events.